maxmilton/dotfiles/README.md

 # Max Milton's Dotfiles

-Intended for use with a Linux OS.
-Limited support for macOS, BSD, or UNIX-like OS.
+Intended for use on a Linux OS.
+Limited support for macOS, BSD, or UNIX-like OSes.
 Uses [chezmoi](https://github.com/twpayne/chezmoi) to manage the dotfiles.

 ## Usage